 - on a pavement, unless signs permit it

 The Scheme does not apply on private roads.
 It also doesn’t apply in certain town centres where access is prohibited or limited to vehicles with special permits issued locally.
 Always check signage.

 Concessions are not be the same as in Northern Ireland in EU countries so you should check what is available before travelling.

 There are no arrangements for people to use the badge outside the EU in countries such as USA, Canada, Australia or New Zealand, although they may be prepared to recognise the Blue Badge.
 You should check what concessions are available before travelling.

 Organisations that both care for and transport people with disabilities (who would qualify for a Blue Badge in their own right) may apply for an Organisational Blue Badge.

 The same parking concessions apply as to those for individuals.

 Rules that apply to support organisations

-You can only use an Organisational Badges when transporting people who would qualify for a Blue Badge in their own right.
-It should only be displayed when dropping off or picking up eligible disabled people from the place where the vehicle is parked.
+You can only use an Organisational Badge when transporting people who would qualify for a Blue Badge in their own right.
+It should only be displayed when dropping off or picking up eligible people with disabilities from the place where the vehicle is parked.

-You must never use a copied badge to park or attempt to alter the details on a badge.
+You must never use a copied badge to park or try to alter the details on a badge.